stnolting/neorv32-micropython/README.md

 The CLINT's machine timer is used for wall clock time-keeping.
 It is initialized with a pre-defined start time in `ports/main.c`.
 To print the current time use `time.localtime()`.
-This will return a tuple with 8 entires showing the current date and time.
+This will return a tuple with 8 entries showing the current date and time.

 ```python
 >>> import time